 Use the Netplan apply command to apply the changes to the system.

 Color mode[root@localhost ~]# netplan apply[root@localhost ~]# netplan applyCode block.
-Netplan apply execution Notice- If you set a new Default Gateway, the terminal session will be disconnected.
+Run Netplan apply Info- Setting a new Default Gateway disconnects the terminal session.

 - Step 2 After completing the task, if the task status changes to Completed, you can reconnect to the terminal.

-- If the task completes successfully, the task status in the upper right corner will be displayed as Completed.Notice
+- When the task completes successfully, the task status in the upper right corner is displayed as Completed.information

-- If the task status of Step 2 has been changed to Completed but there is still an issue with terminal access, go to the All Services > Management > Support Center Contact menu and inquire.
+- If the task status of Step 2 has changed to Completed but you still experience issues with terminal access, go to the All Services > Management > Support Center’s Contact Us menu and make an inquiry.

-- If the task completes successfully, the task status in the upper right corner will be displayed as Completed.
+- When the task completes successfully, the task status in the upper right corner is displayed as Completed.

 Step 3

-Follow the next procedure and proceed with Step 3 work.
+Follow the procedure below to proceed with Step 3.

-Connect to the target server for IP change using NAT IP.
+Connect to the server to be changed using the NAT IP.

-After checking the Default Gateway IP of the existing (pre-change) interface, delete it.
+Check the Default Gateway IP of the existing (pre‑change) interface, then delete it.

 - In the following example, the Delete this line row is the part that gets deleted.Color mode